tBuLi/kingdon/docs/usage.rst

 Hence, the example above will graph the line :code:`u` with :code:`lineWidth = 3`,
 and will attach the label "u" to it, and all of this will be red.
-Identical to :code:`ganja.js`, valid inputs to :code:`alg.graph` are (lists of) instances of :class:`~kingdon.multivector.MultiVector`, strings, and hexadecimal numbers to indicate colors.
+Identical to :code:`ganja.js`, valid inputs to :code:`alg.graph` are (lists of) instances of :class:`~kingdon.multivector.MultiVector`, strings, and hexadecimal numbers to indicate colors, or a function without arguments that returns these things.
-These strings can be simple labels, or valid SVG syntax.
+The strings can be simple labels, or valid SVG syntax.

 .. note::
-    Currently :code:`ganja.js` support is limited to :code:`jupyter` notebooks, and only static graphs are supported.
-In native :code:`ganja.js` lambda functions are evaluated every frame; this feature is currently not supported.
+    kingdon supports :code:`ganja.js`'s animation and interactivity in jupyter notebooks, `try kingdon in your browser <https://tbuli.github.io/teahouse/>`_ to give it a go!

 Performance Tips
 ----------------